Allen Vigneron: Archbishop of Detroit

+Vigneron announced in June 2020 that the archdiocese was restructuring 200 parishes into 60 to 80 parish groups to deal with the shortage of priests.

-On December 14, 2020, a lawsuit accused Vigernon of failing to investigate complaints of sexual abuse at Orchard Lake Schools, an educational center in the archdiocese.
-Several male employees had accused Miroslaw Krol. a priest who was chancellor of the facility, of making sexual advances on them.
-A school board member, who ultimately resigned, tried to bring the allegations to Vigneron, also a member of the board.
-However, Vigneron refused to listen to the allegations because he said they were second-hand.
-Ned McGrath, the archdiocese spokesman, said the archdiocese did not run the facility and that Krol was under the jurisdiction of the Archdiocese of Newark.
+In December 2020, a lawsuit accused Vigernon of failing to investigate complaints of sexual abuse at Orchard Lake Schools, an educational center in the archdiocese.
+Several male employees had accused Reverend Miroslaw Krol. chancellor of Orchard Lakes, of making sexual advances on them.
+A school board member who ultimately resigned said that he tried to bring the allegations to Vigneron, also a board member.
+However, Vigneron allegedly refused to listen to the allegations because he said they were second-hand.
+Ned McGrath, the archdiocese spokesman, said the archdiocese did not run Orchard Lakes and that Krol was under the jurisdiction of the Archdiocese of Newark.
 By February 2021, the group had finished its work, but there was uncertainty about its final report.